Trickfest/CoreHostInfo/README.md

 # Introduction

-Simple web api to reveal details about the .NET Core host in which it is running.
+Simple web API to reveal details about the .NET Core host in which it is running.

 To invoke with PowerShell, do something like: